Panaqolus nocturnus

-Panaqolus nocturnus, known as the dusky panaque, is a species of small catfish in the family Loricariidae found in the Santiago and Pastaza River basins in the upper Napo drainage in tropical South America.
+Panaqolus nocturnus, known as the dusky panaque, is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Hypostominae, the suckermouth catfishes.
+This catfish is found in the Santiago and Pastaza River basins in the upper Napo drainage of Ecuador and Peru and the Marañón River basin of Peru.
 This species reaches a maximum standard length of 14.4 cm.